-Prescriptions that are included in the Part D formulary must be filled at a “network pharmacy,” because we have made arrangements with them to provide prescription drugs to plan members.
+Prescriptions that are included in the Part D formulary must be filled at a network pharmacy.
 A network pharmacy is a pharmacy where beneficiaries obtain prescription drug benefits provided by CDPHP Medicare Choices.
 In most cases, your prescriptions are covered under CDPHP Medicare Choices only if they are filled at a network pharmacy or through our mail-order pharmacy service.
 We offer flexibility within our network.
 You are not required to continue going to the same pharmacy to fill your prescriptions; you can try any of our network pharmacies.
 We will fill prescriptions at non-network pharmacies under certain circumstances as described in the Evidence of Coverage for HMO.

 Out-of-network pharmacies are those pharmacies not in the plan's network.
 If you use an out-of-network pharmacy, you may have to pay the full cost (rather than paying just your copayment) when you fill your prescription.
 You can ask us to reimburse you for our share of the cost by submitting a claim form.
 You may be responsible for paying the difference between what we would pay for a prescription filled at an in-network pharmacy and what the out-of-network pharmacy charged.

 - When you are traveling outside your plan’s service area.

 - If you lose or run out of your covered drugs or you become ill and need a covered drug immediately and cannot access a network pharmacy.

 - If you cannot obtain a covered drug within your service area in a timely manner due to lack of availability of a participating network pharmacy.